 Sadly, your tracker itself won't be able to automatically do this, but some of the accompanying apps that download with your purchase do give you the tools.

 And if the software for your tracker doesn't you can download a third-party app, such as Calorie Counter from MyFitnessPal.
-This has a database of over five million foods, with nutritional information for all of them.
+This has a database of millions of foods, with nutritional information for all of them.

 So just add what you eat and you can easily keep track of fat, calories and other nutritional intake.
 In the same way as tracking your activity makes you aware of how much you do and pushes you to do better, food logging pushes you to eat more healthily.